How to build a new version of a railway model

-As an avid builder of the micromodel locomotives, you eventually run out of subjects to build.
+When you are an avid builder of the micromodel locomotives, you eventually run out of subjects to build.
 You can re-make models by changing the livery or only some small details to create a new model.
 Many of the subjects in the PG series wore different liveries during their lifetimes.

 With the aid of a printer/ copier it is not difficult to realise this.
-For instance the PG I Brighton Atlantic can be changed from Umber brown to Southern Railway green and then to British Railways Black thus creating three models.
+For instance the PG I Brighton Atlantic can be changed from umber brown to Southern Railway green and then to British Railways black thus creating three models.

 But how do you change colours or other details of a model?
 Well this is how David O’Dowd realises it: